adr1enbe4udou1n/blog/content/posts/13-build-your-kubernetes-cluster-part-4/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

+Dev Only - skippable
-1. Add data-01 node
+Add runner-01

-2. PostgreSQL
-3. Access through PgAdmin
-4. Job backups
-5. S3 Backup with longhorn
-6. Clustering with additional data-02 and postgreSQL cluster
+## Gitea

+* Validate DB & redis access
+* Enable SSH access
+* First commit test with basic DotNet sample app

+## Concourse CI

+* Automatic build on commit
+* Push to Gitea Container Registry

+## Flux

+* Automatic deployment on commit

 ## 3rd check ✅

-Databases are ready to be consumed by any apps !
-Go [next part]({{< ref "/posts/14-build-your-kubernetes-cluster-part-5" >}}) to finally use our cluster with some real apps, including some well known low-code tools !
+We have everything we need for app building with automatic deployment !
+Go [next part]({{< ref "/posts/14-build-your-kubernetes-cluster-part-5" >}}) to add complete monitoring stack !